 If you have a chronic condition, remote patient monitoring at Kokoro Health & Wellness in Dallas, Texas, may be for you.
-Ronald Lester, MD, Judith Erickson, MD, Jessica Nguyen, DO, and their experienced team offer this service to track your blood pressure, blood glucose, weight, and blood oxygen levels remotely.
+Ronald Lester, MD, MD, Jessica Nguyen, DO, and their experienced team offer this service to track your blood pressure, blood glucose, weight, and blood oxygen levels remotely.
 To learn more about remote patient monitoring, call the Kokoro Health & Wellness office or book an appointment online today.

 You will keep a health-monitoring device at home.
 This could be as simple as a blood pressure monitor, or it could be a “wearable” that constantly tracks vital signs, such as respiration rate, pulse, body temperature, and step counts.